-This digital collection was made possible by the Digitizing Hidden Collections program, a national grant competition administered by the Council of Library & Information Resources and generously supported by The Andrew W. Mellon Foundation.
-The project, Step Right Up: Digitizing Over 100 Years of Circus Route Books, was awarded full funding from CLIR in 2017 and continues through April 2021.
+This digital project was made possible by the Digitizing Hidden Collections program, a national grant competition administered by the Council of Library & Information Resources (CLIR) and generously supported by The Andrew W. Mellon Foundation.
+The Step Right Up: Digitizing Over 100 Years of Circus Route Books project was awarded full funding from CLIR in 2017.

 We especially thank Pete Shrake at Circus World, Maureen Brunsdale and Dallas Long at Illinois State University, and Heidi Connor, Ron Levere, and Deborah Walk at The John and Mable Ringling Museum of Art for conceiving and organizing the project and for making the route books available for digitization.
-We are extremely grateful to the Illinois State University staff who provided expertise for the digitization, metadata support and project management, contributing both to the discoverability of this material and showcasing the content on this site.
-The team includes: Elizabeth Harman, Dallas Long, Patrice-Andre Prud’homme, Elias Wrightam, and Angela Yon.
+We are extremely grateful to the Illinois State University staff who provided expertise for the digitization, metadata support, research, and project management, contributing to the discoverability of this material and showcasing the content on this site and in a digital exhibition narrative.
+The team includes: Karmen Beecroft, Rebecca Fitzsimmons, Elizabeth Harman, Elizabeth C. Hartman, Dallas Long (Principal Investigator 2017-2020), Nate Moore, Patrice-Andre Prud’homme, Alanah Ruffin, Pete Steadman, Mariah Wahl, Eric Willey, Elias Wrightam, and Angela Yon (Principal Investigator 2020-2021).

 Includes individual traveling wild west shows and also circuses that had wild west shows as part of the multiple line-up performances.

 An additional popular production show separate (usually in its own designated tent/location) from the main circus performances, sometimes required separate admission.